gchetty/lung-sliding-classifier/README.md

    visualization of the training results.
 See the resultant saved model in `TRAIN` >> `PATHS` >> `MODEL_OUT`.

 ## Building a Dataset
-The raw ultrasound clips were scrubbed of all on-screen information (e.g. vendor logos, battery indicators, index mark, depth markers) extraneous to the ultrasound beam itself.
-This was done using a dedicated deep learning masking software for ultrasound (AutoMask, WaveBase Inc., Waterloo, Canada).
-Following this, all ultrasound clips were used for M-mode reconstruction in NPZ (serialized NumPy array) format, and an NPZ table was generated linking each M-mode to its ground truth, associated clip, and patient.

-For all clips contained in our internal database, a single call to [_run.py_](src/data/run.py) will generate M-mode images in NPZ format, as required for the training pipeline.
-Before running this file, ensure that the parameters under _`PREPROCESS` >> `PARAMS`_ in [_config.yml_](config.yml) are set as desired.
-Additionally, the following CSVs must be placed in the _`PREPROCESS` >> `PATHS` >> `CSVS_OUTPUT`_:
+1. Set the parameters under _`PREPROCESS` >> `PARAMS`_ in [_config.yml_](config.yml) as desired.
+2. The following CSVs must be placed in the _`PREPROCESS` >> `PATHS` >> `CSVS_OUTPUT`_:
 {class}_bad_ids.csv, {class}_boxes.csv, sliding_extra.csv, where {class} is 'sliding' and 'no_sliding'.
 These csvs
 contain  clip ID's to exclude, pleural region ROIs, and extra clips for the sliding class.
 These csvs can be downloaded from the private Deep Breathe Google Drive (Deep Breathe -> lung_sliding_classifier -> data -> new_csvs).
+3. Run [_run.py_](src/data/run.py).
+This will generate M-mode images in NPZ format, as required for the training pipeline.

+When running [_run.py_](src/data/run.py), the following steps are run:
+1. [_run.py_](src/data/run/py) will first call [_download_videos.py_](src/data/download_videos.py) to download
+appropriate videos from the database.
+2. [_mask.py_](src/data/mask.py) is called to apply the masking tool for artifact removal.
+The raw ultrasound clips are scrubbed of all on-screen information e.g. vendor logos, battery indicators, index mark, depth markers) extraneous to the ultrasound beam itself.
+This was done using a dedicated deep learning masking software for ultrasound (AutoMask, WaveBase Inc., Waterloo, Canada).
-[_run.py_](src/data/run/py) will first call [_download_videos.py_](src/data/download_videos.py) to download appropriate videos from the database, then [_mask.py_](src/data/mask.py) is called to apply the masking tool for artifact removal.
-There is then an optional smoothing step, [_smoothing_filter.py_](src/data/smoothing_filter.py), which applies a median filter to masked clips.
-Finally, [_to_npz.py_](src/data/to_npz.py) will be called to convert masked (and optionally smoothed) clips to sub-clips with fixed length, construct M-mode images for each sub-clip, and save the M-mode images in the NPZ format.
+3. There is then an optional smoothing step, [_smoothing_filter.py_](src/data/smoothing_filter.py), which applies a median filter to masked clips.
+4. [_to_npz.py_](src/data/to_npz.py) will be called to convert masked (and optionally smoothed) clips to sub-clips with fixed length, construct M-mode images for each sub-clip, and save the M-mode images in the NPZ (serialized NumPy array) format.
+An NPZ table is generated linking each M-mode to its ground truth, associated clip, and patient.
+This can be found _`PREPROCESS` >> `PATHS` >> `CSVS_OUTPUT`_.

 Note: Some additional preprocessing methods exist from early experimentation for this project.
 This includes using optical flow instead of M-Mode images, which can be done by setting `PREPROCESS` >> `PARAMS` >> `FLOW`.

-### Extraneous data
+### Additional data

-Data extraneous to the internal database can also be added to existing internal data for training purposes.
+Additional data can also be added to existing internal data for training purposes.
 To do so, scripts in the [_extras_](src/data/extras/) folder containing the word 'extra' in their file name will be required, and must be moved to the [_data folder_](src/data/).
 Next, ensure that the previous section addressing internal data has been properly executed.
 A CSV containing pleural region ROIs for these external clips, which can be found in the same place as those for internal data (see previous section), is also needed.

-There is currently no unified 'run' script for extraneous data, so individual scripts will have to be called when needed.
-First, ensure that all extraneous videos are in the [_extra_unmasked_videos_](src/data/extra_unmasked_videos/) directory, and call [_extra_get_frame_rates.py_](src/data/extras/extra_get_frame_rates.py), which generates frame rate CSVs for all extraneous videos.
-Next, [_mask_extra.py_](src/data/extras/mask_extra.py) masks extraneous videos.
+There is currently no unified 'run' script for additional data, so individual scripts will have to be called when needed.
+First, ensure that all additional videos are in the [_extra_unmasked_videos_](src/data/extra_unmasked_videos/) directory, and call [_extra_get_frame_rates.py_](src/data/extras/extra_get_frame_rates.py), which generates frame rate CSVs for all additional videos.
+Next, [_mask_extra.py_](src/data/extras/mask_extra.py) masks additional videos.
 Finally, [_extra_clips_to_npz.py_](src/data/extras/extra_clips_to_npz.py) should be called to produce mini-clips (with associated metadata) as NPZs.
-Note that smoothing (median filtering) as a preprocessing step is not currently implemented for extraneous data.
+Note that smoothing (median filtering) as a preprocessing step is not currently implemented for additional data.

 ## Use Cases

 ### Model Training
-To train a model that is already defined in this repository:
+To train a model whose architecture is already defined in this repository:
 1. Assemble a pre-processed M-mode dataset (see [**_Building a Dataset_**](#building-a-dataset)).
 2. Run [_make_splits.py_](src\make_splits.py) to generate proper train / validation / test splits, where the proportions can be adjusted in the _`TRAIN` >> `SPLITS`_ section of [config.yml](config.yml).
-Additionally, if extraneous data is to be used, run [_add_extra_to_splits_](src/extras/add_extra_to_splits.py) to add to existing splits.
+Additionally, if additional data is to be used, run [_add_extra_to_splits_](src/extras/add_extra_to_splits.py) to add to existing splits.
 3. Update the _`TRAIN` >> `MODEL_DEF`_ field of [_config.yml_](config.yml) with the appropriate string representing the model type you wish to train, and `TRAIN` >> `EXPERIMENT_TYPE` to _single_train_.